gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 I want to end not with mathematics but with phenomenology.

-There is something that happens when you fold.
+There is a psychologist, Mihály Csíkszentmihályi, who gave a name to the state I fall into when I fold: flow.
+The conditions are exactly his.
+The task is hard enough to demand all of you, clear enough that you always know the next move, and somewhere in there both the self and the clock disappear.

+When I start a modular piece, my hands do not stop until the whole structure is sitting in them.
+I can fold for five or six hours without looking up.
+Fifteen minutes has never once happened to me.
+I forget to eat.
+I forget to sleep.
+The only thing that pulls me out is someone saying my name.
+(The same thing happens over a jigsaw puzzle, the other place my time goes missing.)

+There is a small irony in this, at least for me.
+I am someone who notices time, who feels every minute of it passing.
+Folding is the one place it stops.

 The mind quiets.
-Not because the task is mindless — it is not.
-Precision is required constantly.
+Not because the task is mindless, it is not, precision is required constantly.
 But because the precision is physical, not verbal.
 You are not thinking in words.
 You are thinking in angles.

 The paper has its own logic.
 It tells you, through resistance and compliance, when a fold is right and when it is wrong.
 You learn to listen to it.

-Modular origami extends this across time.

-A large model — 90 units, 180 units, 270 units —
-takes hours, sometimes days.
+A large model, 90 units, 180 units, 270 units, takes hours, sometimes days.
 Each unit is folded identically.
 The repetition is not tedious.
 It is meditative.
-Your hands learn the form so well that by the hundredth unit, you are no longer thinking about it.
+Your hands learn the form so well that by the hundredth unit you are no longer thinking about it.

 And then the assembly.
 The units that were separate become a whole.
-The structure that existed only as a diagram — or as an image in your mind — becomes physical, becomes holdable, becomes real.
+The structure that existed only as a diagram, or as an image in your mind, becomes physical, becomes holdable, becomes real.

 This is not a metaphor for anything.
 It is itself.

 A thing made of paper and time and attention, held together by geometry and friction, that did not exist before you made it.

 That is enough.